jnozzi/cocoadev.com/markdown/BindingsAndNSArrayController.md

-I have a General/NSTableview with 4 columns (all ints) and I have a General/NSArrayController (bound to my class called Levels) and using bindings I've got a add and remove button to insert and remove data from that table, which works fine.
+I have a NSTableview with 4 columns (all ints) and I have a NSArrayController (bound to my class called Levels) and using bindings I've got a add and remove button to insert and remove data from that table, which works fine.

 How is that data accessed from code?
 For example, if I want to just print out all the objects that I've added to that table.
 What name does it instantiate a new instance of my class Levels?